Maximal integral point sets in affine planes over finite fields

 \section{Remarks on integral point sets over $\mathbf{\mathbb{E}^2}$}

 It is interesting to mention that the situation for integral point sets in $\mathbb{E}^2$ is somewhat similar.
-Since we have an infinite of points there must not be an integral point set of maximum cardinality.
-So here we ask for the minimum possible diameter $d(2,n)$ of an integral point set in the Euclidean plane $\mathbb{E}^2$ with pairwise integral distances, where the diameter is the largest occurring distance.
+Instead for maximal integral point sets, here we ask for the minimum possible diameter $d(2,n)$ of an integral point set in the Euclidean plane $\mathbb{E}^2$ with pairwise integral distances, where the diameter is the largest occurring distance.
 Without any extra condition $n$ points on a line would yield an integral point set with small diameter.
 To make it more interesting one forces integral point sets in $\mathbb{E}^2$ to be two dimensional.
 Here all known non-collinear examples of integral point sets with minimum diameter consist of a line with $n-1$ points and one point apart, see \cite{paper_alfred,note_on_integral_distances}.
-If we forbid $3$ points to be collinear integral point sets on circles seem to be the examples with minimum diameter.
+If we forbid $3$ points to be collinear, integral point sets on circles seem to be the examples with minimum diameter.
 The situation stays more or less the same if we consider integral point sets over $\mathbb{Z}^2$.
 These results on the structure of integral point sets over $\mathbb{E}^2$ or $\mathbb{Z}^2$ are up to now only conjectures which are verified for the first few numbers $n$ of points.
-So this is one motivation to study integral point sets over $\mathbb{F}_q^2$ in the hope that here the situation is easier to handle.
+So this is one motivation to study integral point sets over $\F_q^2$ in the hope that here the situation is easier to handle.